 Women’s-Specific Ski Poles

-Although none of the designs to make our list are offered in women’s-specific versions, some manufactures (like Leki, Salomon, and Atomic) offer dedicated women’s models.
-As we touched on above, most women’s poles are largely similar to their unisex counterparts apart from a couple key differences.
+Only one model to make our list this season is offered in a dedicated women’s version, the Völkl Phantastick, though we take a bit of issue with this, as it's not the same pole as the men's version: The women's Phantastick is only offered in a 16-millimeter shaft diameter, while the men's comes in 18-millimeter.
+We aren't big fans of brands assuming that women always weigh less, are smaller, or don't charge as hard as men.
+That's simply not true.
+And in any case, as we touched on above, most women’s poles are largely similar to their unisex counterparts apart from a couple key differences.
 These include smaller-diameter grips that are designed to fit smaller hands, along with shorter length options to choose from.
 Many women’s-specific designs also come in different colorways, although we’re thankful that the “shrink it and pink it” strategy of old has mostly gone out of vogue.
 In our opinion, fit and feel matter more than gender designation—shorter folks with smaller hands may prefer a women’s-specific design, and we see tons of women on the slopes sporting unisex poles (most of our female editorial staff included).

 Choosing the Proper Ski Pole Length